A PASSION FOR INQUIRY

 Renee Hobbs is a pioneering expert on digital and media literacy with an active research agenda that examines the intersections of media studies and education.
 As Professor of Communication Studies at the Harrington School of Communication of Media at the University of Rhode Island, she directs the Media Education Lab and serves as co-director of the Graduate Certificate in Digital Literacy.
 She has published over 150 articles in scholarly and professional journals.
 In 2018, she received the Research Excellence Award from the University of Rhode Island.

-Some of her books include The Library Screen Scene: Film and Media Literacy in Schools, Colleges and Communities (Oxford University Press, 2019), The Routledge Companion on Media Education Copyright and Fair Use (2018) Create to Learn: An Introduction to Digital Literacy (Wiley, 2017) Discovering Media Literacy: Digital Media and Popular Culture in Elementary School (2013), a book that chronicles a three-year partnership with the Russell Byers Charter School in Philadelphia.
+Some of her books include the award-winning book, Mind Over Media: Propaganda Education in a Digital Age (2020), Media Literacy in Action (2021), The Library Screen Scene: Film and Media Literacy in Schools, Colleges and Communities (Oxford University Press, 2019), The Routledge Companion on Media Education Copyright and Fair Use (2018) Create to Learn: An Introduction to Digital Literacy (Wiley, 2017) Discovering Media Literacy: Digital Media and Popular Culture in Elementary School (2013), a book that chronicles a three-year partnership with the Russell Byers Charter School in Philadelphia.
 Her bestselling 2010 book, Copyright Clarity: How Fair Use Supports Digital Learning (Corwin/Sage) helps teachers understand copyright law as it applies to the use of digital media for learning.
 Reading the Media: Media Literacy in English (Teacher College Press, 2007) carefully demonstrated the impact of media literacy education on the academic achievement of adolescents.

 Hobbs has created award-winning multimedia curriculum resources for media literacy education, including Mind Over Media, a crowdsourced digital platform for critically analyzing contemporary propaganda.